p-ortega/mf6rtm/README.md

 - Solution
 - Equilibrium phases
+- Cation Exchange

-Future updates will include kinetic phases, ion exchange, and surface complexation, with their respective benchmarks.
+Future updates will include kinetic phases and surface complexation, with their respective benchmarks.

 ## Software requirements
 All dependencies and executables are included in this repo.
 To run this test, I recommend creating the environment by typing in conda